Integrated User Firewall Overview

 - The process pushes the authentication entries to the Packet Forwarding Engine authentication table.
 The Packet Forwarding Engine uses the entries and user policy to apply user firewall access control to traffic.

-This feature supports two domains and up to 10 Active Directory controllers in a domain.
+For SRX Series devices, this feature supports two domains and up to 10 Active Directory controllers in a domain.
+For NFX Series devices, this feature supports two domains and up to 5 Active Directory controllers in a domain.

 Deployment Scenario for User Firewall Integration with Windows Active Directory